As we all know, things don’t always go as planned. This morning we headed out bright and early

 from the headwaters north and eventually crosses the creek on the concrete

-bridge at the southern edge of the Richland Creek Wilderness.
+bridge at the southern edge of Richland Creek Wilderness then continues around the east boundary of the wilderness.

 |